devaspot/toy_leader/README.md

 Here is toy leader election for Erlang.
 It is started as an solution for Echo interview program.
-Simple Leader Election protocol description close to original task:
+Simple Leader Election protocol description close to original task http://www.echorussia.ru/jobs/serverside-june-2013.html

 Leader Election with Crash Detection
 ------------------------------------